bungernut/lab_iotstack/README.md

 Clone this repository onto the server.
 I recommend doing this on a drive where you want to store the data, by default it will create a directory in this repository called `volumes` where the images will save their persistant data: flows, database tables, settings, etc.

 (Optional) Create a ssh key for automatic passwordless autnentication from your client computers by running `ssh-keygen -t rsa -b 4096`.
 Upload the public key via ssh:  `scp ~/.ssh/id_rsa.pub user@server-ip:~/.ssh/my_client.pub`.
 Add the key to your `authorized_keys` file by logging in and running the following command: `cat ~/.ssh/my_client.pub >> ~/.ssh/authorized_keys`.
-On your local machine create a `config` file in ~/.ssh with the following:
+To automatically login and forward all ports to your client machine create a `config` file in ~/.ssh on the client with the following:
 ```
 Host XYZ
   HostName server-ip